 - 1913 Garden at the Los Angeles Natural History Museum (NHM)

 Every 15 minutes the Valarm units collected 3 weather factors: temperature, humidity, and barometric pressure using the Valarm Pro app installed on a Sony ST25 phone and a Yocto-Meteo sensor.
-All of the data was uploaded in real-time via WiFi or 3G/4G cell networks to the Valarm Tools website for mapping, visualization, graphing, analysis, and data download.
-Here’s a photo of our solar panels powering a Valarm unit near the Edible Garden at the Los Angeles Natural History Museum:
+All of the data was uploaded in real-time via WiFi or 3G/4G cell networks to Tools.Valarm.net for secure IoT mapping, visualization, graphing, analysis, exporting, and data download.

 - Bee hotel for Megachile solitary leafcutter bees